momoso7/100-days-of-code/log.md

 **Today's Progress**: Finished the technical documentation page!
 But still can be improved.

 **Thoughts**: The technical documentation page is working as intended, but it can still be dressed so it looks better and more comfortable to navigate.
 Follow the development [here](https://codepen.io/momoso7/full/zYKYyBb).

+### Day 20: 1 December 2020
+**Today's Progress**: Started the personal portofolio page.
+Edited the technical documentation.

+**Thoughts**: Slow progress today, life is catching up.
+But no excuse!
+Will do better tomorrow
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)